 She leads me away to her book machine empire, still sniffling.
 She goes over to one of the machines which is not currently printing out POD paperbacks for direct sale.

 “I wish I had enough money to buy one of these machines,” says Kathy Jane.
-“Amazon bought all the technology so they could sit on it, making sure it stays too expensive for people like me to buy.
-I would start a coffee shop in Dallas where the book machine was right in the middle.
+“Amazon bought all the technology so they could sit on it, making sure it stays too expensive, but I would start a coffee shop in Dallas where the book machine was right in the middle.
 People could come in and print up any book they wanted.
 I would print up and sell my favorite books there.
 We would also sell books people brought back as returns, paying a dollar a piece for them.
 Instant bookstore.
 You wouldn’t even have to wait the two days it takes to get a book shipped to you from Amazon.”

 She punches some numbers into one of the book machines.
 The machine starts to whir and churn.